aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Dialogue line id.md

 ## What about MenuText?

 This format does not cover MenuText.
-Each commands must specifically support it.
+To use menu text, it must be done by code, using [Menu](Individual%20commands/Menu.md) or [Prompt](Individual%20commands/Prompt.md) which supports specifying one.